HaojiaWu/CellScopes.jl/README.md

 #- gene_name
 ```
 #### 2.3 Create scRNAObject
 We then create a scRNAObject using the count object above.
 The scRNAObject serves as a container to store all the data needed for and generated from the downstream analysis.
+The cells and genes can be further filtered by setting the parameters ```min_gene``` and ```min_cell```, respectively.
 ```julia
 pbmc = cs.scRNAObject(raw_counts)